Exploration of an Interdisciplinary Scientific Landscape: Methods and Results

 More precisely, for a given classification $C \in \{ Citation,Semantic\}$ a reference $i$ can be viewed as a probability vector $(p_{ij}^{(C)})_j$ on classes $j$ that give for each class the probability to belong to it.
 Given this setting, we measure interdisciplinarity of one reference using Herfindhal concentration index~\citep{porter2009science}, that can also be called an originality index.
 We define originality as

 For the semantic classification, probabilities are defined as the proportion of keywords of the abstract within each semantic class.
 With the deterministic citation classification, each reference has only one class and the originality index is always 0.
 Therefore in order to be able to compare the two classification, we associate a probability to each citation class for each article as the proportion of citations received from this class.
-The induced index is original, and measures interdisciplinarity as \emph{how a reference is used} by different disciplines in its lifetime.
+The index introduced is original, and measures interdisciplinarity as \emph{how a reference is used} by different disciplines in its lifetime.
+Indeed, Eq.~\ref{eq:interdisc} yields higher values for more evenly distributed probabilities.
+When used with semantic probabilities, it translates the originality in terms of language used, whereas with the citation probabilities, it gives the originality in terms of domains using the reference.

 We show in Fig.~\ref{fig:firstorderint} the statistical distribution for both indexes $o^{(Semantic)}$ and $o^{(Citation)}$, stratified by citation class.
 This allow a direct comparison between the two and also an indirect comparison by the variation of semantic distribution between citation classes.
 For the distribution of semantic originalities, all citation classes exhibit a similar pattern, that is a peak around large values and a smaller peak at zero.
 It means that either references are highly specialized and have keywords in one class only, or they use keywords from different classes in a quite even manner (for comparison, an abstract with half keywords in a class and half in an other gives an originality of 0.5).
 The most original, i.e. the most mixed, citation class, is Complex Networks, with a distribution clearly detached from others, what would confirm their use as a method with a lot of different problems.
 Social Geography is from far the less original, with a large number of single class references, and an average far lower than other classes, what would mean an increased presence of compartmentalization within the associated disciplines.